acatarinaoaraujo/acatarinaoaraujo.github.io/projects/class-critics.md

 date: 2021-05-13
 published: true
 labels:
+  - Javascript
-  - Meteor
+  - Meteor.js
   - MongoDB
-  - React
+  - React.js
   - Semantic UI
+  - Agile Project Management
 summary: A simple web application which works as a tool for reviewing instructors and courses at UH Manoa.
 ---